top of page

 Mrs. Ina Carr, O.P.

-is a mother of two, a Lay Dominican, and a convert to Catholicism.
-She has a Master in Leadership and Management and a Graduate Diploma in Christian Studies.
+Ina is a mother of two, a Lay Dominican and a convert to Catholicism.
+She has a Master in Leadership and Management (Curtin Graduate School of Business, Perth, Australia) and a Graduate Diploma in Christian Studies (Melbourne School of Theology, Melbourne, Australia).
 She experienced a dramatic conversion when she was 25 years old, where God delivered her of demonic influences stemming from occult practices.
 She has many years of experience in various ministries, e.g., serving the poor in a post-conflict area, in a nursing home; in inner city, prayer and deliverance ministries; and as a church planter.
 Her heart is to see the children of God set free, so that they can fully become the beloved sons and daughters of God, by encountering and experiencing His deep, unfathomable love in the Catholic Church.

 IMG_9221.jpg